 Direct costs for small businesses can exceed a dollar per transaction, but they decrease with scale.

-For example, here are some highlighted differences between ACH credit vs. wire transfer (remittance transfer):
+Here are some highlighted differences between ACH credit vs. wire transfer vs. checks:

 Pay Easy with Peakflo

 Summary of key points in the article, ACH transaction is:

 - Electronic payments that can be initiated by businesses, individuals, or government agencies.